 f.
 Informal Discussions.
 In any informal discussion that is required or permitted under these regulations, all of the parties are expected to make a genuine effort to resolve the matter before them.
 In any such informal discussion, the faculty member may be accompanied by another faculty member of his or her choice, and either party may request the services of the Office of the University Ombudsperson.
 Anyone who attends an informal discussion shall treat it with confidentiality.

-h.
+g.
 Reports by a Faculty Judicial Panel.
 The findings and recommendations of a panel shall take the form of a written report to be prepared as soon as possible following the relevant proceedings.
 The report shall be written in a manner that preserves the confidentiality of documents or testimony concerning confidential matters taken in closed hearing (see III-29.5e(1); III-29.7g(2); III-29.8f(2); and III-29.9e(1)) to the maximum extent possible consistent with a clear and full explanation of the panel's findings and recommendations.
-The Presiding Officer may release the report to the public only if the faculty member or the President has already made public the essentials of the report or the report follows an open hearing on the case.
-Otherwise, the report shall be treated with confidentiality by everyone who receives or obtains a copy of it except by the faculty member as the faculty member may choose.
+The Presiding Officer may release the report to the public only if the faculty member or the President has already made public the essentials of the report or the report follows an open hearing on the case and then only if appropriate precautions can be taken to protect any parts of the report that must remain confidential, such as references to records protected from disclosure under the Iowa open records law or references to records or testimony that is the subject of a confidentiality agreement.
+Otherwise, the report shall be treated with confidentiality by everyone who receives or obtains a copy of it except by the complainant in a Title IX case and by the faculty member as either of them may choose.

 29.5 DENIAL OF TENURE, PROMOTION, OR